 Preparing for the Exam

-To best prepare for the certification exam, we recommend extensive industry readings and a thorough review of the ABAA CABS Study Manual and Program Handbook.
+We recommend extensive industry readings and a thorough review of the ABAA CABS Study Guide.

 The ABAA CABS study manual was created to give you a total grounding in all aspects of air barrier information.
 This includes lab and field testing, chemical compatibilities, job site and architectural details.

-The CABS study manual was created by ABAA staff along with input from the ABAA technical and research committees.
+The CABS study guide was created by ABAA staff along with input from the ABAA technical and research committees.

 This can vary person-to-person.
-The average amount of time can be considered at 3-4 hours each weekend for about 3-4 weeks.
+The suggested time is 3-4 hours per week for 6-8 weeks.